-ICREA’s member organizations are dedicated to the creation and preservation of such a society through the work and influence of the real property industry.
-Practitioner members commit themselves in their actions to maintaining and improving the standards of their profession and share with their follow professionals a common responsibility for the industry’s integrity and honor.
+Worldproperties participating agencies and brokerages are dedicated to the creation and preservation of such a society through the work and influence of the real property industry.
+Practitioners commit themselves in their actions to maintaining and improving the standards of their profession and share with their follow professionals a common responsibility for the industry’s integrity and honor.

-Affiliation in ICREA connotes competency, fairness, and high standards of moral conduct in business relations.
-Each ICREA member organization has a national code of conduct to which it holds its members accountable and around which individual practitioner members commit to a standard of service for clients, the public and fellow practitioners.
-It is this commitment to like principles that forms the basis for membership in ICREA and allows ICREA-affiliated brokers to confidently do business together across national borders.
+Working in property connotes competency, fairness, and high standards of moral conduct in business relations.
+Each agency or brokerage has to abide by a national code of conduct to which it is held accountable and around which individual practitioners commit to a standard of service for clients, the public and fellow practitioners.
+It is this commitment to like principles that forms the basis for participation in Worldproperties and allows to confidently do business together across national borders.
 While each national code may differ in specifics, common to all is a set of principles reflective of the following:

 - Protect and promote your client’s interests, and be honest with all parties.